NeuroTechX/moabb/examples/readme.txt

 The documentation for MOABB is divided into three main sections:

-1. The Getting Started section provide a sequential tutorial to start to use MOABB.
+1. The Getting Started section provides a sequential tutorial to start to use MOABB.
 They are designed to be read in **order**, and provide detailed explanations, sample code, and expected output for the most common MOABB analysis tasks.
 The emphasis is on thorough explanations that get new users